2 min read

 Relying on the laws of the Republic of Serbia, a non-resident bank account is a bank account whose beneficiary is a natural person or legal entity, who permanently resides or is registered in a foreign country.

-Non-resident bank account in Serbia can be opened in RSD (Serbian Dinar) or any other currency.
+Non-resident bank accounts in Serbia can be opened in RSD (Serbian Dinar) or any other foreign currency supported by the bank where the non-resident account is being opened.

 WHO CAN OPEN A NON-RESIDENT BANK ACCOUNT IN SERBIA?